Unkn0wn-cs/Outcasts/README.md

 Engineering materials
 ====
 - 3d printed chasis
-- Arduino uno
+- Arduino Mega 2560
 - 2 protoboards
 - Motor driver L298N
-- 4 3.7v battery
+- 2 9v battery
+- 2 Ultrasonic sensors
 - 2 dc motors with gears
-- lots of cables
+- lots of cables and duck tape

 the world is our canvas.
 The future is ours.
 ## Content